 To say the last year has been intense is an understatement.
 Growing our capacity to grieve our losses is essential to personal and communal well-being.
 You may be grieving the loss of loved ones, a loss of income, a loss of lifestyle, a loss of the illusion of certainty.
 You may be grieving with loneliness or the longing for more alone time.
-Maybe you’re grieving the suffering of others; grieving violent deaths like that of George Floyd, grieving systemic racism, or grieving the inequity across our communities in suffering the effects of Covid-19.
+Maybe you’re grieving the suffering of others; grieving violent deaths like that of George Floyd and so many others, grieving systemic racism or grieving the inequity across our communities in suffering the effects of Covid-19.
 Maybe you’re grieving the ongoing destruction of our beautiful natural world, the undeniable presence of the climate crisis, the many giant wildfires, the extinction of species, the loss of wilderness.
 Or perhaps your grief is for the divisiveness and meanness unfolding in a polarized culture.
 Perhaps your grief is for pregnancy loss, a pet dying, difficult relationships, health crises.
 Maybe you’re carrying all of this and more.

-Wouldn’t it be nice to have a place to welcome these feelings without anyone attempting to fix you?
-To have a place to let yourself acknowledge and release at least a bit of the weight that makes your chest and guts and jaw clench?
+You’re warmly invited to join us in a communal place to welcome these feelings without anyone attempting to fix you.
+Join us in a place where you can let yourself acknowledge and release at least a bit of the weight that makes your chest and guts and jaw clench.
 Wouldn’t it be nice to know you’re not alone in this very humbling human experience of grief?

 You’re invited to join us for a day of grief-tending

 Our time together will include:

-- gentle grounding and movement practices to help us unwind and soften the bracing we carry in our bodies,
+- gentle grounding practices to help us unwind and soften the bracing we carry in our bodies,

 - authentic conversation and compassionate listening,